September 15, 2022

 A post shared by Feet First Clinic (@feetfirstclinic_)

 A foot specialist can help induce a blister under the wart by applying cantharidin, a type of burn agent.
 This is applied every 2 to 3 weeks by a chiropodist.
-The cantharidin forms a blister over the wart and separates the wart from the skin covering it and brings the wart to the surface.
+The cantharidin forms a blister over the wart, which separates the wart from the skin covering it and brings the wart to the surface.
 The blister then dries over the next few days and the wart falls off.
 The treatment is repeated until the wart is fully removed.
+Although the blister can be painful for a few days after treatment, cantharidin is considered more effective than other, less aggressive treatments - especially if you have stubborn persistent warts that don't respond to more conservative treatments.

 Needling

 Needling is a simple, but more invasive wart removal procedure with roughly 70% effectiveness.
 After a local anesthetic is administered, a specialist punctures the wart with a sterile needle about 100 times.
-This method pushes the HPV away from the surface of the skin and internally where an immune reaction is triggered.
+This method pushes the HPV away from the surface of the skin and further into your body, where an immune reaction is triggered.
 If successful, your body's immune system will do the rest.

 View this post on Instagram